muouim/muouim.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student in Computer Science at the University of Science and Technology of China (USTC), starting from September 2024.
+I am a Ph.D. student in Computer Science and Technology at the University of Science and Technology of China (USTC), starting from September 2024.
 My advisor is [Prof. Yongkun Li](http://staff.ustc.edu.cn/~ykli/).

 My research focuses on **cloud storage systems**, particularly **compute-storage disaggregated** architectures, and **RDMA/CXL**-enabled system design.